Watch: Locals fight back during Auckland smash and grab

 They almost caught the robbers before a car pulled away giving them a gap to escape

-The watch shop had another attempted robbery 4 weeks ago, the owner said.
+The watch shop had another attempted robbery four weeks ago, Alexander said.

 The Herald has sought comment from police.